-The number of ILI-related presentations and admissions to EDs increased in the past week (Figure 2).
+The number of ILI-related presentations to EDs increased slightly in the past week while the number of admissions remained stable (Figure 2).

 Figure 2.
 Number and rate of ILI presentations/admissions to Emergency Departments in WA in the last eight weeks